evnik/XcodeRN/Xcode12Beta2.md

 #### Deprecations

-*   In order to be compatible with new security features in macOS 11, Xcode extensions must be built against Xcode 12 or later and embed `XcodeKit.framework` in order to remain compatible.
-A rebuilt Xcode extension remains compatible with older versions of Xcode and macOS.
+*   For compatibility with new security features in macOS 11, Xcode extensions must be built using Xcode 12 and must embed `XcodeKit.framework`.
+An Xcode extension rebuilt with these tools remains compatible with older versions of Xcode and macOS.
 (51822755)

 ### Swift